Holiday with the Cranes

 EVENT DETAILS

-SATURDAY, DECEMBER 10, 8:00 am
+SATURDAY, DECEMBER 9, 8:00 am

 Tickets: $40, 10% discount for GINTC members

 Coffee and a light breakfast will be served.
 After the program, if weather permits, participants will head out on Holiday with the Crane’s signature Crane Crawl.
 This self-driving tour to nearby crane hotspots will be a real-time opportunity to see Sandhills as they forage and play.
 You will be given a map and directions.
 3-4 viewing areas will be outfitted with spotting scopes and experienced birders will be on hand to assist and answer questions.
+Bring binoculars if you have them.

-MEET Karla
+MEET PAITYN

 DAWN PATROL